sarath-menon/communication_lib/README.md

-Middleware package for robotics based.
-It is based on DDS (Data Distribution Services), an industry proven standard for real time communication.
+Middleware package for robotics based on DDS (Data Distribution Services), an industry proven standard for real time communication.

  It is a zero runtime overhead abstraction over native Fastdds